 Professor Litvack is interested in all aspects of social work education.
 She has developed numerous workshops and presentations relating to the enhancement of student learning in the classroom and in the field, and has presented on this topic and others nationally and internationally.
 She is the author of a teaching DVD/Videotape entitled “Critical issues in field instruction: Developing field instructor competence” that is used internationally by schools of social work and other educational programs.
-Along with FIFSW colleagues, she recently developed a digital teaching resource entitled “The Relational Context of Supervision: Strategies to Enhance Learning” that uses simulation to teach competencies related to effective supervision.
+Along with FIFSW colleagues, she also developed a digital teaching resource entitled “The Relational Context of Supervision: Strategies to Enhance Learning” that uses simulation to teach competencies related to effective supervision.
 This resource is also used internationally.

 Professor Litvack’s clinical practice experience includes work with individuals, couples, families and groups.
-Most recently she has focused on issues relating to separation and divorce and the impact on children, and has presented nationally and internationally on this topic.
 She is the author of a best practice guide on working with families experiencing high conflict separation and divorce.